ClarytyLLC/docs/src/docs/automate-studio/tutorials/basic/object-detection/tutorial.md

 ## Flow Description

-In this tutorial, we will understand how we can create a transcription flow that transcribes a video.
-We will use the Object Detection engine to transcribe  the video.
+In this tutorial, you will understand how you can create a transcription flow that transcribes a video.
+You will use the Object Detection engine to transcribe  the video.
 This flow receives a video URL, runs it through an Object Detection engine, and creates an annotated version of the file.
 The annotation link is emailed to the user.

 ## Expected Result

-At the end of the tutorial, we would have created a flow that looks like:
+At the end of the tutorial, you'll have created a flow that looks like:

 ![full flow](full-flow.png)